 Your college student has received their midterm grades.
 They may be pleased and feeling relieved, or may have some cause for concern.
 Now is the time that your student needs to do some serious thinking about how they will approach the second half of the semester.
 If all of their grades are good then your student knows that they are on the right track.
 If some, or all, of their grades are weak, then it is time to think about a new approach.

-Your college student may, or may not, share his midterm grades with you.
-If your student has some low midterm grades, he may view this as a failure.
+Your college student may, or may not, share midterm grades with you.
+If your student has some low midterm grades, they may view this as a failure.
 You may need to help your student put these grades into perspective and make some decisions about the second half of the semester.

 Withdrawing from a college class is not the same thing as dropping a class early in the term.
 At most institutions, students have an option in the first few days of the term of dropping a class.
 This is important for students who find that they are in the wrong level of a class, or that the class is inappropriate or of no interest to them.
 Classes that are dropped at the beginning of the term generally do not show up on the student’s permanent record.
 Withdrawing from a class later in the term usually results in a ”W” appearing on the student’s transcript.
 The ”W” has no effect on the student’s GPA (Grade Point Average).

 Each college has its own deadline for withdrawing from a class.
 The deadline may be as early as the third week of the semester or as late as the tenth week of the semester.
 If the deadline has not already passed, a student may use their midterm grades as a means of determining whether withdrawing from a class makes sense.
 If your student has an option to withdraw from a class, you may need to help them think through this decision.
 Here are a few factors to consider.

 - Students need to check the deadline for withdrawing from a course.
 If the deadline has passed, it is occasionally possible to petition for a late withdrawal, but the process is often difficult and should only be used for rare exceptions.